dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : As the resilience requirements for the DOTS signal channel mandate small signal message size, a separate, secure data channel utilizing a reliable transport protocol MUST be used for bulk data exchange.
+However, reliable bulk data exchange may not be possible during attacks causing network congestion.

 GEN-004
 : Mitigation Hinting: DOTS clients may have access to attack details which can